unibas-gravis/scalismo-microsite/docs/mdocs/Tutorials/tutorial07.md

 A changepoint kernel is a combination of different kernels, where each kernel is active only in a certain region of the space.

 Here we show how we can define a kernel, which has different behavior in two different regions.
+The function $s$ acts as a (soft) switch, which determines which kernel is active.

 ```scala mdoc:silent emptyLines:2
   case class ChangePointKernel(kernel1 : MatrixValuedPDKernel[_3D], kernel2 : MatrixValuedPDKernel[_3D])
     extends MatrixValuedPDKernel[_3D]():